Today I’m sharing my favorite outdoor planter tip and some easy succulent planters.

 My Favorite Outdoor Planter Tip

 What’s this groundbreaking tip, you ask?
 It’s filling the bottom of medium to large sized planters with things.
+(Click here to find out where I buy all my outdoor planters.)
 You can use empty plastic containers, packaging pillows, bubble wrap, Styrofoam, etc. I’m going to talk about plastic products in this post because I know most people always have used/empty plastic containers they need to recycle.

 Why Fill the Bottom?